kavika13/jumpmanzero/readme.md

 It seems from [Dave Campbell's Jumpman Zero developer diary](http://web.archive.org/web/20110713125316/http://www.jumpmanzero.com/pc/diary.htm) that some of his work never got publically released.
 Maybe some of those features or bug fixes will make it into this development branch at some point.

----

 ##Building

 ###Clone this repository

-Install Git and follow the instructions off GitHub
+Install Git and follow [the instructions off GitHub](https://help.github.com/articles/working-with-repositories).

+Follow the instructions for Cloning [the Jumpman Zero repository](https://github.com/kavika13/jumpmanzero).

 ###Install Visual Studio

 2012 is the version I am using

 ###Install a DirectX SDK

+The simplest way to get a good SDK version is to clone and use [the Jumpman Zero third-party packages repository](https://github.com/kavika13/jumpmanzero-thirdparty).
+The rest of this section is how I got hold of those packages and a warning about them - use at your own risk!

 You need a version that supports [DirectMusic](http://en.wikipedia.org/wiki/DirectMusic) and includes the extended DirectX 8 SDK